 However, regular communication is only one piece of the puzzle; “Employees want to have a say,” he adds.
 “We are living in the death of deference, gone are the days of deferring to senior managers and simply doing what they say.
 Employees expect to be able to contribute to the conversation.”

 Head of Communications and Corporate Affairs at Tarmac Ltd, and Institute of Internal Communications (IoIC) board chair, Kate Jones, agrees.
-“Internal comms plays a vital role in giving employees a voice, particularly when it comes to feedback, and gathering information that can be played back in the boardroom in order to deliver an organisation-wide response.”
+“Internal communication plays a vital role in giving employees a voice, particularly when it comes to feedback, and gathering information that can be played back in the boardroom in order to deliver an organisation-wide response.”

 Director of Communications and Learning at Sky, Mark Johnstone shares 5 ways internal comms can be harnessed to build trust.